 TEMGESIC given to the mother during labour can cause breathing problems and signs of withdrawal in the newborn.

 TEMGESIC, like all medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.

-Drowsiness, or sleep from which you can be easily awoken is common, particularly if TEMGESIC is used to relieve pain following surgery.
+Drowsiness or sleep from which you can be easily awoken is very common, particularly if TEMGESIC is used to relieve pain following surgery.
 Other very common side effects include vertigo, dizziness and nausea.